J2csummit/ENPM673_Project4/proj4_jcheng_ezoboli/README.md

 	- a) rename this file "model.h5"
 8. Copy contents of "Stuff to go in Mask_RCNN-TF2" folder into "Mask_RCNN-TF2" folder that was just created.
 	- a) do not simply drag one folder into the other, you must actuallly place the contents of one folder in the other folder
-9. Navigate to the directory of "Mask_RCNN-TF2" in the project folder and run yolo.py python "m_rcnn.py"
+9. Navigate to the directory of "Mask_RCNN-TF2" in the project folder and run "python m_rcnn.py"
 10. m_rcnn.py python file should output png files in the directory that show identified objects in original images